meguna/mff/README.md

 * refactor reducers - divide into separate reducers & lint code
 * does `loading...` message take a little too long on RecipeForm?
 Investigate
 * editRecipe warning on navigating away from unsaved changes
 * show 404 whenever a user navigates to /anypath/:nonexistentId.
+OR simply reload to `/` (current implementation) ?
+Pros/cons?
+Always take the option that provides more feedback to a user action?
 * change document titles according to page
 * change error message for "load more" to "no more to load" when there is no more to load